 Comparing these results to a number of models of wage bargaining, the results are best explained by a framework of union-mediated outsourcing.
 Under this framework, when there is a union firms compensate remainers to approve outsourcing.
-This results in broad earnings increases, but larger increases to the lower-wage workers.
+This results in broad earnings increases, but larger increases to the lowerwage workers.
 When examining heterogeneity by existence of a collective bargaining agreement, earnings only increase in firms with a CBA.
 Without a CBA, remainers' earnings decline.
 This is consistent with collective bargaining playing an important role in capturing rents.
 These results demonstrate the importance of collective bargaining in wage setting in the German labor market.
 When considering whether outsourcing might affect remainers in other countries-particularly the United States-there might be no effect.
 Unionization and CBA rates are much lower in the United States than Germany.
 Without collective bargaining, remainers may not be affected by outsourcing, or rents may be distributed more unequally.
-(Cho, 2018) I also provided evidence that suggests alternative mechanisms-compensating differentials, substitute workers "picking up the slack", increased managerial effectiveness, unobserved contemporaneous effects, asymmetric information, and fairness considerations-cannot explain the results.
+Cho (2018) finds evidence that rent sharing in the U.S. is distributed less-equally, while Monarch, Park, and Sivadasan (2014) find that offshoring in the United States does not affect average wages or firm-level productivity.
+I also provided evidence that suggests alternative mechanisms-compensating differentials, substitute workers "picking up the slack", increased managerial effectiveness, unobserved contemporaneous effects, asymmetric information, and fairness considerations-cannot explain the results.